 On Friday, August 20, 2021, patrons at the Hawthorn Hills Shopping Center were greeted by Vernon Hills police officers and many other department employees to raise money and awareness for the Special Olympics of Illinois (SOILL).
 Those donating money for the cause received a coupon for a free doughnut.
 Those who donated $5 were treated to the sight of a "Munchkin Drop," where our officer "on rooftop" dropped a Munchkin, hopefully into the mouth of a waiting cop on the ground.
 Those who donated $10 or more received a travel mug and a coupon for free coffee.

-Although it was chilly and a bit windy, the rain held off and the support was (as always) fantastic.
-When all was said and done, we raised $2,440.18, bringing the grand total that we have raised since 2008 (12 years) to $20,864.64!
-The amount of people willing to donate to this cause and the amount that was raised is truly amazing.
+Although it was hot and humid, the support was fantastic.
+When all was said and done, we raised $1,888.39, bringing the grand total that we have raised since 2008 (13 years) to $22,753.03!
+The amount of people willing to donate to this cause and the amount raised is truly amazing.
 Thanks to all!

 On Sunday, June 27, 2021 members of the Vernon Hills Police Department (including friends and family members) joined representatives from law enforcement agencies across Illinois in the annual Law Enforcement Torch Run for Special Olympics.

 The weather was absolutely fantastic for a great run.